oktaytuncay/Kubernetes/kubernetes.md

 If we specified the hostname or subdomain in the pod template section, then it assigns the same hostname and subdomain for all the pods because their deployment simply duplicates all the properties for the same pod.

-And this is another way of showing StatefulSet is different from Deployment, we don't need to specify a subdomain or hostname when creating StatefulSet.
+And this is another way of showing that StatefulSet is different from Deployment, we don't need to specify a subdomain or hostname when creating StatefulSet.
 The StatefulSet automatically assigns the right hostname for each pod based on the pod name, and it automatically assigns the right subdomain based on the headless service name.

 To define the correct headless server to the StatefulSet, we must specify the service name explicitly using the service name option in the StatefulSet definition file.

-That's how it knows what subdomain to assign to the pod, the StatefulSet takes the names that we specified and add that to as a subdomain property when the pod is created.
+That's how it knows what subdomain to assign to the pod, the StatefulSet takes the names that we specified and adds that as a subdomain property when the pod is created.

 #### Storage in StatefulSets